Helping kids see possibilities

 Artistic expression has the power to shape us early in life, but a child’s identity and creative confidence grow best when nurtured with opportunity and a role model’s encouragement.
 This is where Fresh Artists makes a lasting impression in the lives of young people.

-The idea for Fresh Artists emerged when Barbara and Roger were asked to curate the School District of Philadelphia’s new headquarters, a 850,000 square foot blank space, with student art.
-Their solution: large-scale digital reproductions of student work.
+The idea for the organization emerged when Barbara Allen and her son Roger were asked to curate the School District of Philadelphia’s new headquarters, an 850,000 square foot blank space, with student art.
+Their solution: large-scale digital reproductions of student artwork.